fredlh/TheSimulators/README.md

 INF5750 Group Project - Fall 2016 - TheSimulators
 =================================================
+Written in Markdown, so recommended to use a Markdown viewer for reading.

 Group members:
 --------------
-- Fredrik Lund Henriksen
+* Fredrik Lund Henriksen
-- Rune Jensen
+* Rune Jensen
-- Asif Khan
+* Asif Khan

 How to download and run:
 ------------------------
+* Requires node + npm, typings, webpack and webpack-dev-server
--	Clone the git
+* Clone the git
--	Change to the wanted branch
+* Change to the "refactor" branch
+* Run the following commands:
--	npm install
+    * npm install
--	typings install
+    * typings install
--	npm run build
+    * npm run build
--	npm run start
+    * npm run start
+* Open "http://localhost:8080/" in a browser

+#### Note: Tested in newest (stable) Firefox and Chrome, but recommended to run in Chrome
+#### Note: One of the libraries we're using uses http rather than https, so the console will contain some warnings if you upload the app and run it from DHIS2 (with https)

 #### Wiki page: https://wiki.uio.no/mn/ifi/inf5750/index.php/TheSimulators